0xnyxo/Discord-Gift-Checker/README.md

 ### Usage Notes:
 - Ensure `xCookie` is populated with a valid session cookie.
 - Adjust `max_workers` in `ThreadPoolExecutor` for optimal performance.

+### Patched
+This tool may no longer work due to updates or changes made by Discord.
+Please refer to the repository for any updates or alternatives.